 We have adopted the two-armed spectrographs as our reference design and retain the one-armed spectrographs as a possible de-scope option.
 The larger spectral range (480 – 1050) afforded by the two-armed option allows, for example, both O II 372.7 and H alpha 656.3 to appear within the spectral range for all redshifts between 0.3 and 0.6, which will enhance the certainty of redshift measurement for weak-lined faint objects.
 The factor-of-two increase in pixels for the two-armed option translates into roughly the same increase in science reach, yet the cost of the two-armed option is much less than twice that of the one-armed option.

-4.3.3 Optical Fibers
+4.C.3 Optical Fibers

 The light is carried from the fiber positioner to the spectrographs in optical fibers.
 The diameter of the fibers depends on the expected source flux distribution and the sky background and should be chosen to maximize the S/N ratio of a sky-dominated object spectrum.